-The following sections present further insight into the prediction accuracy.
-At first pure properties are considered.
-Afterwards results for mixture properties are presented.
+The following sections compare predicted vapor liquid equilibirum data for pure compounds and mixtures with the corresponding experimental reference data.
 Note that our software allows the prediction of many more properties not mentioned here.
 For details on all available features take a look at the shop.

 The prediction of pure properties is especially important when no measured data is available for the compound of interest.
 Knowledge of the vapor liquid equilibrium (VLE) of a pure compound is essential for many separation problems.
 Below we show a comparision of predicted VLE data T(pre) to thermodynamic reference data T(ref):